hamitzor/lightterm/README.md

 # light-terminal

-A browser based Linux Terminal emulator.
+A browser based xterm emulator.

 For demo, run following commands:
 `yarn` then `yarn watch` then `yarn scss` then `yarn start`